Showing posts with label Jerry Lee Lewis. Show all posts

 Our next stop was the Casey Jones Village and the Old Country Store Restaurant.

-We ordered two senior buffet meals with tea cost per person was $9.98 total cost $21.91.
+We ordered two senior buffet meals with tea.
+The cost per person was $9.98, for a total of $21.91.

 Southern Buffet